gitlabhq/gitlabhq/doc/administration/monitoring/performance/grafana_configuration.md

 [Grafana](http://grafana.org/) is a tool that allows you to visualize time series metrics through graphs and dashboards.
 It supports several backend data stores, including InfluxDB.
-GitLab writes performance data to InfluxDB and Grafana will allow you to query InfluxDB to display useful graphs.
+GitLab writes performance data to InfluxDB and Grafana will allow you to query to display useful graphs.

 For the easiest installation and configuration, install Grafana on the same server as InfluxDB.
 For larger installations, you may want to split out these